 Time: 5 minutes

-Chocolate Protein Peanut Butter: Combine 2 tbsp peanut butter with 1-2 tbsp hemp hearts, 2 tsp agave nectar, ½ tbsp of cocoa, and 1-2 tbsp chopped dark chocolate (optional)
+Chocolate Protein Peanut Butter: Combine 2 tablespoon peanut butter with 1-2 tablespoon hemp hearts, 2 teaspoon agave nectar, ½ tablespoon of cocoa, and 1-2 tablespoon chopped dark chocolate (optional)

 Chocolate Non-Dairy Milk and/or Non-Dairy Coffee Creamer